 Provision of DES-based source authentication created problems for the public software distribution.
 Due to the International Trade in Arms Regulations (ITAR) at the time, DES could not be included in NTP distributions exported outside the US and Canada.
 Initially, the way to deal with this was to provide two versions of DES in the source code, one operating as an empty stub and the other with the algorithm but encrypted with DES and a secret key.
 The idea was that, if a potential user could provide proof of residence, the key was revealed.
 Later, this awkward and cumbersome method was replaced simply by maintaining two distributions, one intended for domestic use and the other for export.
 Recipients were placed on their honor to fetch the politically correct version.

 However, there was still the need to authenticate NTP packets in the export version.
-Louis Mamakos of U Maryland adapted the MD5 message digest algorithm for NTP.
+Louis Mamakos at University of Maryland adapted the MD5 message digest algorithm for NTP.
 This algorithm is specifically designed for the same function as the DES-CBC algorithm, but is free of ITAR restrictions.
-In NTP Version 4 the export distribution has been discontinued and the DES source code deleted; however, the algorithm interface is compatible with widely available cryptographic libraries, such as rsaref2.0 from RSA Laboratories.
-If needed, there are numerous sources of the DES source code from foreign archive sites, so it is readily possible to obtain it and install in the standard distribution.
+In NTP Version 4 the export distribution has been discontinued and the DES source code deleted; however, the message digest algorithm interface is compatible with the OpenSSL cryptographic library widely used in the Internet of today.
+Presumably, OpenSSL Blowfish-CBC or IDEA-CBC could be used according to fancy.

-While MD5-based source authentication has worked well, it requires secret keys, which complicates key distribution and, especially for multicast-based modes, is vulnerable to compromise.
+While message digest source authentication has worked well, it requires secret keys, which complicates key distribution and, especially for multicast-based modes, is vulnerable to compromise.
 Public-key cryptography simplifies key distribution, but can severely degrade timekeeping quality.

 The Internet Engineering Task Force (IETF) has defined several cryptographic algorithms and protocols, but these require persistent state, which is not possible in some NTP modes.
-Some appreciation of the problems is apparent from the observation that secure timekeeping requires secure cryptographic media, but secure media require reliable lifetime enforcement [4].
-The implied circularity applies to any secure time synchronization service, including NTP.
+Some appreciation of the problems is apparent from the observation that secure timekeeping requires secure cryptographic media, but secure media require reliable lifetime enforcement [23].
+The implied circularity applies to any secure time synchronization service, including NTP [22].

-These problems were addressed in NTP Version 4 with a new security model and protocol called Autokey.
-Autokey uses a combination of public-key cryptography and a pseudo-random keystream [1].
-Since public-key cryptography hungers for large chunks of processor resources and can degrade timekeeping quality, the algorithms are used sparingly in an offline mode to sign and verify time values, while the much less expensive keystream is used to authenticate the packets relative to the signed values.
-Furthermore, Autokey is completely selfconfiguring, so that servers and clients can be deployed and redeployed in an arbitrary topology and automatically exchange signed values without manual interveninformation available tion.
-Further is at www.eecid.udel.edu/~mills/autokey.htm.
+These problems were addressed in NTP Version 4 with a new security model and protocol called Autokey [19].
+Autokey uses a combination of public-key cryptography and a pseudo-random keystream.
+Since public-key cryptography hungers for large chunks of processor resources and can degrade timekeeping quality, the algorithms are used sparingly to sign and verify time values, while the much less expensive keystream is used to authenticate packets relative to the signed values.
+Furthermore, Autokey is completely self-configuring, so that servers and clients can be deployed and redeployed in an arbitrary topology and automatically exchange signed values without manual intervention.